DrDanL/drdanl.github.io/pwned-app-public/README.md

 # Pwned?- Public Release

-Pwned?
+pwned?
 An app to allow you to search to see if your email address has been compromised, powered by [Have I Been Pwned?](https://haveibeenpwned.com/).

 ## Table of Contents